-Travel has become one of the most important pastimes of our modern day lives.
+Travel has become one of the most important pastimes of our modern-day lives.
 Discovering new destinations is exciting, challenging and above all teaches us some of the most important and valuable lessons of life.
 We learn to navigate, to negotiate, to expand our views on the world and question our place in it.
+So if we love doing it so much, who doesn’t want to save money!?
+These tips for booking cheaper flights will allow you to travel more frequently, to more places.

 With more people traveling now than ever, it is imperative to keep your wits about you and learn how to travel smarter if you want to travel more often.
-Travel doesn’t have to be expensive.
-There are many ways to save money on airfares, hotels, budget better and make your travels extend longer.
-If you can save money on the airfare, you are already halfway there.
-Here are the best 10 hacks I have learned for booking cheaper flights.
+Travel doesn’t have to be expensive – especially if you’re privy to booking cheaper flights.

 1. Use a Flight Comparison Search Engine